-In this moment of migration, political divisiveness, and constant connection, what are individuals around the world doing to help others feel like they belong?
 Our second issue explores how the intersection of identity, location and culture affects our connection to other people.
+Shipping in late July.

-Over 120 pages with exclusive stories from Hong Kong, Jordan, France and more.
+132 pages of exclusive stories from Hong Kong, Jordan, Mexico, Iraq and more.

 Representative Rashida Tlaib, one of the first Muslim women elected to the United States Congress, opens up about her outspoken style of serving low-income urban communities.